MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-datasets/manage-cube-objects/update-a-cube-definition.md

 This workflow sample demonstrates how to update a cube’s definition through the Modeling service and Publish it through Library Server.

-You want to update the `Year, Category Analysis` cube object definition in the Strategy Tutorial project.
+You want to update the `Year, Category Analysis` cube object definition in the MicroStrategy Tutorial project.
 The cube ID is `2F15C95D934175CBC9B915915D485B0E`.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 :::info